Menu

 The formed track ends soon after the turnoff but keep going past the sign, it gets interesting from there.
 You can climb down the gorge for a fair bit, if you’re not too claustrophobic or there isn’t too much debris from floods.

-This is a very quick track starting at the Rock Pool carpark to a small rock pool area.
+This is a very quick track starting at the Rock Pool car park to a small rock pool area.
 It’s not very long and not very spectacular (once you’ve seen the main gorge).
+Kids often like it for a shallow swim though.

 You could also walk from the visitor centre / camping area along Carnarvon Creek, which might make this walk much more interesting (3.6km return).